-Figure 8 presents the revenue structure of the three MUS groups (Deep 7 bottomfish, uku, and three species of crustaceans).
+Figure 8 presents the revenue structure for the three MUS groups (i.e., Deep 7 bottomfish, uku, and crustaceans).
 Deep 7 bottomfish comprise the primary MUS fishery in Hawaii.
 In 2022, total revenue was nearly \$2.2 million for all three species groups.
 Total commercial landings and revenue in 2022 increased 28% and 36%, respectively, compared to 2021.
 Deep 7 species comprised 81% of total revenue, uku comprised 17%, and crustaceans comprised 2%.
 On average over the past 20 years, Deep 7 comprised 76% of the total MUS revenue.
-Figure 9 shows the number of fishers with MUS sales from 2003-2022.
-The number of fishers (i.e., CML holders from the HDAR fisher reports) with MUS landings and the number of fishers with MUS sales (i.e., CML from the HDAR dealer reports) decreased since 2016.
-MUS revenue and commercial landings decreased in 2020, though both increased in 2021 and 2022 but not to 2019 levels.
-The number of fishers with CMLs also decreased since 2016 but increased in 2022.
-In 2022, the number of fishers reporting MUS sales increased by 46 fishers from 346 to 392, compared to 2021, while the total number of fishers with MUS landings increased by 33 fishers.
+Figure 9 shows the number of fishers with MUS sales from 2003 to 2022.
+The number of fishers (i.e., CML holders from the HDAR fisher reports) with MUS landings and the number of fishers with MUS sales (i.e., CML holders from the HDAR dealer reports) have decreased since 2016.
+MUS revenue and commercial landings decreased in 2020 before increasing in 2021 and 2022 to levels lower than observed in 2019.
+The number of fishers with CMLs also decreased since 2016 before increasing in 2022.
+Also in 2022, the number of fishers reporting MUS sales increased by 46 from 2021 to 392, while the total number of fishers with MUS landings increased by 33.

-Figure 10 shows the pounds sold and revenue of Deep 7 from 2003-2022.
-Commercial landings of Deep 7 increased in 2022 compared to 2021, though they have had a decreasing trend over the past 20 years in part due to changes in the fishery management regime.
-Deep 7 revenues show similar trends to commercial landings.
-In 2022, both Deep 7 revenue and commercial landings increased relative to 2021.
+Figure 10 shows the pounds sold and revenue of Deep 7 bottomfish from 2003 to 2022.
+Commercial landings of Deep 7 increased in 2022 relative to 2021 but have had a decreasing trend over the past 20 years in part due to changes in the fishery management regime.
+Deep 7 revenue has a similar trend to commercial landings.
+In 2022, both Deep 7 commercial landings and revenue increased relative to 2021.

 Supporting data for Figure 8, Figure 9, and Figure 10 are presented in Table 61.
-Please note that the commercial data (i.e., the number of fishers/CML with MUS sold, pounds sold, and revenue) were sourced from the HDAR dealer data, while the total participation and landings were sourced from the HDAR fisher reports.
-Figure 16 presents the fish price trends of Deep 7 and uku between 2003 and 2022.
-Both Deep 7 and uku prices increased in 2022 to a historical high.
-Deep 7 price was \$9.43 per pound in 2022 and uku price was \$7.40 per pound.
+Please note that the commercial data (i.e., the number of fishers/CMLs with MUS sold, pounds sold, and revenue) were sourced from the HDAR dealer reports, while the total participation and landings were sourced from the HDAR fisher reports.
+Figure 16 presents the trend in fish price for Deep 7 and uku from 2003 to 2022.
+Prices for Deep 7 and uku increased in 2022 to a historical high.
+At \$9.43/lb and \$7.40/lb, respectively.
 Supporting data for Figure 16 are presented in Table 62.